What's in this Guide

 Technical reports can be divided into three general categories:

-Academic Departments also publish technical reports- run an Author search in the Libraries Catalog for: University Of Washington Dept Of Civil Engineering .
+Academic Departments also publish technical reports- run an Author search in the UW Libraries Search for: University Of Washington Dept Of Civil Engineering .

 - Governmental Reports- the research conducted in these reports has been wholly or partly sponsored by the United States or an international government body.
 All agencies of the U.S. Federal and State Government issue reports for example: DOE (Dept. of Energy), NASA (National Aeronautics and Astronautics), DOT (Dept. of Transportation), DOD (Department of Defense).

 - Computer Science Technical Reports - these are also mostly from Computer Science and Engineering departments at various universities.
 Many of these are freely available online.